-Discover the best hiking in the Enchantments, Washington
+Hiking in the Enchantments, Alpine Lakes Wilderness, Washington

-The only person I know who scored a permit was for the last weekend of permit season October 31!
+For example, one year, we had a group of 10 people apply for permits and no one received them.
+Over the years, the only person I know who has scored a permit was for the last weekend of permit season October 31!

-Typically, most day hikes into the Enchantments Core are long (20+ miles) and involve a substantial amount of elevation gain (6,000+ feet).
-But they’re oh so worth it… However, there are other day hikes that are shorter, but may not reach the main “Core Enchantments” area.
+Typically, most day hikes into the Enchantments Core are long (20+ miles) and involve a substantial amount of elevation gain (6,000+ feet) but they’re so worth it.
+There are other shorter day hikes but they may not reach the main “Core Enchantments” area, which is regarded as the most spectacular scenery.

 Round trip mileage: 18 miles